Helen Keller Intl

 to save lives, improve health, build resilience, increase economic productivity and advance

-The Technical Advisor, Humanitarian & Nutrition Programs is advertised through multiple USAID Advancing Nutrition consortium partners and is fully seconded to the project.
+This position is advertised through multiple USAID Advancing Nutrition consortium partners and is fully seconded to the project.
 Qualified applicants are encouraged to apply through the single (1) organization they are most interested in working for.
 Submitting applications through more than one (1) consortium partner is prohibited and could result in disqualification.

 • Collaborate with the project’s monitoring and evaluation staff to carry out operations research related to program delivery and contribute to other research efforts as needed.

 • Provide up-to-date, evidence based technical and policy briefs, and develop or manage the creation of evidence-based program standards with key stakeholders.

 • Participate in program design and development of implementation activities (strategic planning, program presentation, advocacy and policy meetings), as appropriate.